 Mountain Waters National Scenic Byway

 Enjoy breathtaking mountain views from this 36-mile winding National Scenic Byway are pristine with little evidence of civilization.
-Stop at many overlooks, including the Santeetlah Overlook at 5,390 feet in elevation (highest point on the Skyway).
-It's located near Joyce Kilmer Memorial Forest and a favorite for motorcycle and sport car drivers.
+Stop at many overlooks, including the Santeetlah Overlook at 5,390 ft. in elevation (highest point on the Skyway).
+It's located near Joyce Kilmer Memorial Forest and is a favorite for motorcycle and sport car drivers.
 See our Cherohala Skyway Guide.